-Participants had to choose whether to attempt the questions or skip to the end of the survey without seeing them.
-We refer to this final section of the survey as the "opt-out task."
-We hypothesized that those who opted out would be more likely to choose a dominated health plan in real life, specifically because of a choice to be inattentive.
-As predicted, Table 4 shows that those who skipped the additional questions were over 20% more likely to choose a dominated plan in real life (60% vs. 47.5%).
-We did not detect a statistically significant or meaningful relationship between engaging in the opt-out task and making supplemental retirement contributions (column 2) or choosing a dominated plan while not making supplemental contributions (column 3).
-Therefore, attention may be particularly relevant for health insurance, even though this is a recurring choice.
+where y_i is an indicator for making one of the puzzling choices in real life.
+As predicted, Table 4 shows that those who skipped the additional questions were over 20% more likely to choose a dominated plan (60% vs. 47.5%).
+We did not detect a statistically significant relationship between engaging in the opt-out task and making supplemental retirement contributions (column 2) or choosing a dominated plan while not making supplemental contributions (column 3).
+Therefore, attention and complexity aversion may be particularly relevant for health insurance, even though this is a recurring choice.
+We also test whether the size of the financial stakes affects the opt-out decision by regressing OPTOUT against the treatment arms: